-the mixing among levels becomes important and the Fermi surface (i.e., the boundary between filled and unfilled states) can be deformed significantly.
+If you go away from the closed-shell configurations, the level structure can become much more complex, with many levels closely located.
+In such nuclei, the mixing among levels becomes important and the Fermi surface (i.e., the boundary between filled and unfilled states) can be deformed significantly.
 In nuclei, it results in dramatic consequences: the nuclei are indeed deformed in their shapes.

-In Fig. 9, energy levels of $^{176}{\rm Yb}$ (Z=70,~N=106), $^{178}{\rm Hf}$ (Z=72,~N=106), and $^{178}{\rm W}$ (Z=74,~N=104) are shown.
+In Fig. 15, energy levels of Yb (Z = 70, N = 106), Hf (Z = 72, N = 106), and W (Z = 74, N = 104) are shown.
 The first important point is that the excitation energies are very low.
-In $^{90}{\rm Zr}$ , the first excited level was 1.75 MeV above the ground state.
-On the other hand, the first excited level is at 0.082 MeV for $^{176}{\rm Yb}$ .
+In Zr, the first excited level was 1.75 MeV above the ground state.
+On the other hand, the first excited level is at 0.082 MeV for Yb.
 What it means is that the single-particle configurations are closely located and they highly mix.
-Another interesting point with these spectra is that the quantum numbers are ordered in a highly regular way: $0^+,~2^+,~4^+,~$ all the way up to $14^+$ in the case of $^{178}{\rm W}$ .
-These are the typical examples of rotational levels.
+Another interesting point with these spectra is that the quantum numbers are ordered in a highly regular way: 0+, 2+, 4+, all the way up to 14+ in the case of W. These are the typical examples of rotational levels.
 These nuclei have roughly half-filled shells, and many single particle states are closely located, get mixed, and conspire in such a way that the nuclei get elongated: cigar-like shape.
 They can rotate like a rigid rotator, producing the rotational levels.
 The energy levels can be fit quite well with the simple formula